josephfahimi/help-guide/README.md

 - **Nutrition:**
   - To gain strength, increase your food intake.
 If ineffective, eat more.
   - To lose weight, reduce your food intake.
 If ineffective, eat less.
-- **Objective:** Focus on building strength in the gym.
+- **Objective:** Use the gym to build strength.
 Your dietary habits should dictate weight management.

 ## Style Tips
 - **Clothing:** Opt for well-fitting clothes without concerning about the price tag.